manuel-serrano/fst-artifact/README.md

   * URL: https://zenodo.org/records/15741204
   * GITHUB: git@github.com:omelancon/fst-artifact

-This artifact can be installed and ran either:
+This artifact can be installed and run either:

   1. using the VM available at https://zenodo.org/records/15741204
   2. using the a native installation from git@github.com:omelancon/fst-artifact